 What Are Core Web Vitals?

 Core Web Vitals are a set of specific factors that Google considers important in a webpage’s overall user experience.
+They show a URL’s performance grouped by status (Poor, Need Improvement, Good) metric.
+The performance output is generated from actual field user data.
 Core Web Vitals are made up of three specific page speed and user interaction measurements: largest contentful paint, first input delay, and cumulative layout shift.

 In short, Core Web Vitals are a subset of factors that will be part of Google’s “page experience” score (basically, Google’s way of sizing up your page’s overall UX).

 You can find your site’s Core Web Vitals data in the “enhancements” section of your Google Search Console account.

 Google plans to make page experience an official Google ranking factor.

 Page experience will be a mishmash of factors that Google considers important for user experience, including:

 - “Safe-browsing” (basically, not having malware on your page)